technomancy/leiningen/README.md

 on.
 Leiningen adds Clojars and [the Clojure nightly build snapshots](http://build.clojure.org) to the default repositories.

-## Known Issues

-* The uberjar task uses everything in the lib directory.
-This may include dev dependencies or old dependencies; it's best to clean before creating an uberjar.

-* See the [issue
-  tracker](http://github.com/technomancy/leiningen/issues) for a more complete list.

 ## Hacking

 You'll need to bootstrap using a stable release before you can hack on